humgate/n-springboot-authorization/README.md

-Springboot application demonstrating handling of different exceptions thrown in controller using
+Springboot application implementing the simplest authorization service and demonstrating handling of different exceptions thrown in controller using @ExceptionHandler annotated methods.
-@ExceptionHandler annotated methods (in the controller).

 Three test users hardcoded in UserRepository for testing: